ghga-de/milestones-docs/24-common-raven/technical_specification.md

 - Adapt to request envelope from EKSS and serve the assembled file (envelope + encrypted file content) using custom download ranges

 ### EKSS
-- When the IRS sends the first part, the EKSS now creates a new secret (using os.urandom32), and stores the new, instead of the old secret in vault.
-Both secrets are then sent back.
+- When the IRS sends the first part, the EKSS now creates a new secret (using os.urandom(32) as per crypt4gh), and stores the new, instead of the old secret in vault.
+Both secrets are then sent back along with the ID generated for the new secret

 ### IRS
 - During Interrogation: Re-Encrypt with the new key obtained from the EKSS, send file to staging bucket.